Union Fact & Fiction

 Fact:

-It’s a tragic situation when a trusted leader betrays the membership in any kind of organization.
-However, for the handful of high-profile stories that are in the media about corrupt union leaders, there are thousands of regular, honest leaders who are never profiled, and positive stories that don't make headlines.
-Sadly, what most people know about unions, they only know from negative press, not from the good, important work they do.
+It’s a tragedy when a trusted leader betrays the membership in any kind of organization.
+However, for the handful of high-profile stories that are in the media about corrupt union leaders, there are thousands of regular, honest leaders who are never profiled and positive stories that don't make headlines.
+Sadly, what most people know about unions, they only know from negative press, not from the good and important work they do.

 Fiction: